-The process to bring her blood sugars back under control from the small amount of carbs in the vegies takes about two hours.
+The process to bring her blood sugars back under control from a few carbs in the veggies takes about two hours.

 But over the next twelve hours, Monica’s blood sugar level drifts up as the insulin dose goes to work as she metabolises the protein.
 For all intents and purposes though it looks like the protein is turning to glucose in her blood!

 This is not a one off.
 We’ve seen this blood glucose response regularly, particularly to a large steak meal!
 The advent of continuous glucose meters makes this more evident as you can watch blood sugars rise over a long period after a high protein meal.

 Many people with type 1 diabetes know they need to dose with adequate insulin for protein.
 Once you work out how to reduce simple carbs, working out how to dose for protein is the next frontier of good insulin management.

 More insulin or less protein?

 Why are Monica’s blood sugars rising?